There was no comment in the Retirement Commissioner’s 2016 Reviewon tax matters (accessible here).

 It is not possible to distinguish, in policy substance, between:

 Those three strands should go to make up the single environment of defining and calculating 'income'.
-Only in that context can the significance of CIV-derived income be measured and the problems identified and addressed.
+Only in that context can the significance of CIV-derived income be measured, and the problems identified and addressed.
 The reason that CIVs are adding to the inconsistencies derives from the ‘silo approach’ to tax policy that has treated some CIVs in isolation.
 That approach must change.
+The introduction of PIE status also introduces a complication and a distortion.
+Superannuation schemes and unit trusts can choose to be ‘PIE’ or ‘not PIE’.
+Again, this seems to offend basic tax principles as it lets investors make decisions purely for better tax outcomes.

 'Income' for all purposes should be defined consistently, no matter how it has been earned.